rebekahhughes97/policeviolence/project_proposal.md

 challenging to create an interactive, time-varying map, since we have had few opportunities to do this in homeworks and assignments thus far in the course.
 We anticipate that missing data could be a challenge to overcome in some of the datasets as well.
+The MPV dataset has missing information for certain variables, which limits the types of variables that we can use or the sample size we want to work with.
 Additionally, the data might not be sufficiently comprehensive or complete to generate robust statistical tests.

 ### Planned Timeline